 Hike/Bike/Canoe Grand River Trails

-The following are recommended day trips.
+The following are recommended 1-2 day trips.
 These can be done as round trips, or park a second vehicle at the turn-around point.
-Various companies provide guided kayak and canoe trips on the Grand River.
+The last trip can be done by canoe and bike.
+Various companies, such as Canoeing the Grand, Grand River Rafting Company and Grand Experiences, provide guided kayak and canoe trips on the Grand River.

 3 Breweries, a Market and the Grand River (25 or 39 km round trip)